 Whale sharks are as beautiful and majestic as they are gentle.
 They come around Cancun to feed on plankton, which is normally abundant around Isla Mujeres, Holbox, and Contoy—right at the parting of the Carribean Sea and the Gulf of Mexico.

 Mexican tour operators offer exotic 7-hour tours during whale shark season that is largely dependent on the amount of plankton.
-It can either be a private tour on a small boast or a more crowded excursion on a large boat.
+It can either be a private tour on a small boat or a more crowded excursion on a large boat.
 Snorkeling is included either way.

 The whale shark season may sometimes continue from mid-May to mid-September, but nature isn't that predictable, and in fact, rather changeable.
 So, if you want a sure thing, then the best time to go for this kind of adventure is between mid-June and August.